Library prosa.model.schedule.tdma

 Context `{TDMAPolicy Task}.

-In order to characterize a TDMA policy, we first define whether a job is executing its TDMA slot at time t.
+In order to characterize adherence to the TDMA policy, we first define whether a job is executing its TDMA slot at time t.

 task_in_time_slot ts (job_task job) t.